Dr. James C. Lester

 James C. Lester is Distinguished Professor of Computer Science and Director of the Center for Educational Informatics at North Carolina State University.
 He received his Ph.D. in Computer Science from the University of Texas at Austin.
 His research focuses on transforming education with technology-rich learning environments.
 Utilizing artificial intelligence, game technologies, and natural language processing, he designs, develops, and investigates next-generation learning technologies.
 His work on personalized learning ranges from game-based learning environments and intelligent tutoring systems to affective computing, computational models of narrative, and natural language tutorial dialogue.
 The adaptive learning environments he and his colleagues develop have been used by thousands of students in K-12 classrooms throughout the U.S.

 Dr. Lester has served as Editor-in-Chief of the International Journal of Artificial Intelligence in Education (2009-2012).
 He has served as Conference Co-Chair for the International Conference on Intelligent Virtual Agents (2008), and as Program Chair for the ACM International Conference on Intelligent User Interfaces (2001), the International Conference on Intelligent Tutoring Systems (2004), and the International Conference on Foundations of Digital Games (2013).
-An inductee of the North Carolina State University Academy of Outstanding Teachers (1998), he is the recipient of a National Science Foundation CAREER Award (1997).
-In 2014, the Association for the Advancement of Artificial Intelligence elected him a AAAI Fellow.
+The recipient of an NSF CAREER Award (1997), he was elected a AAAI Fellow (2014) by the Association for the Advancement of Artificial Intelligence.

 - Artificial Intelligence and Intelligent Agents